Kertus Davis: 2007–present

-In 2007, Davis signed to drive for Kevin Harvick Incorporated in the No. 77 Dollar General Chevy for 13 races, sharing the car with Bobby Labonte and Kevin Harvick.
+In 2007, Davis signed to drive for Kevin Harvick Incorporated in the No. 77 Dollar General Chevy for thirteen races, sharing the car with Bobby Labonte and Kevin Harvick.
 Davis ran at Fontana starting 33rd but collided with Eric McClure who ironically was driving the No. 0 car that Davis drove before.
-He recovered to finish 30th, last on lead lap.
+He recovered to finish thirtieth, last on lead lap.
 He then made his first road course start at Mexico where he started 37th and finished 31st one lap down.
 He was replaced by Ron Hornaday Jr. prior to the race at Milwaukee.
 Shortly after that, it was announced that Davis had been released by KHI, due to Dollar General wanting only Cup drivers in the car.
 He ran the rest of the season in the No. 01 car fielded by his family team.

 For 2008, Davis began the season in the No. 0 car, but moved over to the No. 01 after one race with RaceGirl sponsoring.
 This came after his team in the opening race of 2008 was penalized due to an illegal oil tank.
 The team was penalized 25 driver & owner points, and crew chief Gene Allnut was suspended for 6 races.
-In the interim, Davis had the 1st ever female crew chief in NASCAR's top touring series at Las Vegas.
-Kertus at Talladega in 2008 avoided the "Big One" again like in 2005 and he finished 12th on the lead lap falling out of the top 10 in turn 4.
+In the interim, Davis had the first ever female crew chief in NASCAR's top touring series at Las Vegas.
+Kertus at Talladega in 2008 avoided the "Big One" again like in 2005 and he finished twelfth on the lead lap falling out of the top-ten in turn 4.
 Following the race at Nashville where he blew his engine, Davis left his father's team to pursue other racing options.
 He was 24th in points at the time.
 He spent the rest of the season driving the No. 49 for Jay Robinson.
 In 2009, Davis returned to Jay Robinson Racing in the No. 49 car.
 GetMoreVacations.com sponsored the car for a few races in the beginning of the season.
-After 14 races in 2009 with JRR, Davis went back to his father's team to drive the No. 04 Chevy.
-He did not race in 2010, but served as crew chief for the No. 0 JD Motorsports Chevrolet driven by Chrissy Wallace in the Aaron's 312 at Talladega;. in 2011 he became the team's competition director.
+After fourteen races in 2009 with JRR, Davis went back to his father's team to drive the No. 04 Chevy.
+He did not race in 2010, but served as crew chief for the No. 0 JD Motorsports Chevrolet driven by Chrissy Wallace in the Aaron's 312 at Talladega.
+In 2011, he became the team's competition director.